TenebrisNoctua/ServerAuthority/docs/index.md

 Enabling this feature completely changes the behavior of all unanchored `Part`s in the `Workspace`.
 Before; the physics calculation of a `Part` was handled by both the server and the clients in a place.
 When a client came close to a `Part`, the network ownership would automatically shift from the server to the client, so the client could take the burden of calculating the physics for that `Part`.

 However, now, with server authority enabled; this network ownership behavior is disabled by default.
-The server is now be the single source of truth about the physics of the said `Part`.
+The server and the client now calculates the physics for the said part at the same time, while the server being the source of truth.

 ## Character Physics

 Before, because of network ownership, the client had full control over their character.
-This allowed them to change certain properties of their character such as velocity, position, rotation, and many others, to their liking.
-This, of course, caused many security issues.
+This allowed them to change certain properties of their character such as velocity, position, rotation, and many others to their liking.
+This of course, caused many security issues.
 Using exploits, the client would be able to give themselves an unfair advantage in gameplay by changing these properties.
 This gave the rise of many exploiting issues such as speed-hacking, fly-hacking, no-clipping, teleporting, and many others inside popular places on the platform.

-However now, with the server authority enabled, mostly any kind of these issues are now extremely difficult to happen.
-The implemented prediction and rollback system makes it incredibly difficult, if not impossible, to exploit character physics.
+The issues are not only limited to exploiting.
+In many competitive games, such as racing, the cars would most of the time be misaligned, or their position would constantly jitter, or look very different.
+That is because of client calculated physics of the previous system.
+Because the network ownership of each car is set to each client, rather than the server, the car positions would end up different than expected.

+With the new server authority system, most of these issues, if not all of them, are automatically resolved.

+An example from the first case, where a client would modify their character to gain an unfair advantage such as speedhacking, would no longer be possible, as the client no longer holds ownership of their character, and all that is given to the server are inputs.

+For the second case, since the server now calculates the positions of the cars, they now move more consistently.
+Maneuvers, drifts, hits, become more accurate on each client, and the system works more reliably.

 If you want to see this system in action, you can easily do some tests yourself.
 Hitting "Play" (or "Test" in the Next Gen Studio Ribbon), should give you the chance to test pretty much anything you want.
-Be warned however, you may notice some weirdness with your character.
-These weird issues should be resolved in time.

 A good way to test the new system would be to create a wall infront of the character on the server, and then delete it on the client.
 Then, you can try to pass through the place where the wall was prior to deletion.
-You will quickly notice that the server is constantly teleporting you back, like the wall is still there.
+You will quickly notice that you're unable to move past the place where the wall once was, like the wall is still there, but invisible.

-!!! info
-    If you have any additional information about character and part physics prediction, please let me know!

 -----